QNilsson/RIA/README.md

               </CardContent>

 ```
-## 2. Work with the proper libraries (e.g. VueJS, React) to create and manage the front-end portion of your project using a real development toolset.
+### 2. Work with the proper libraries (e.g. VueJS, React) to create and manage the front-end portion of your project using a real development toolset.
 Project is built with react

-## 3. Work with NPM and NodeJS to create and manage the back-end portion of your project.
+### 3. Work with NPM and NodeJS to create and manage the back-end portion of your project.
 Created and managed with NPM.
 Used NodeJS for part of the back-end as well.

-## 4. Seed" script provides way to populate the datastore after the Docker install and launch
+### 4. Seed" script provides way to populate the datastore after the Docker install and launch
 https://github.com/QNilsson/Graphql/blob/72b2f595801cc1bc1d1371ad95b12b4b18292598/prisma/seed.js#L1-L2

+### 5. Properly use Git for your source version control with an established record of at least 4 days of commits each week from February 19th through April 30th.

+### 6. Present a User Interface route or "page" that allows the user to:
+1. CREATE a meaningful (at least 5 data fields) resource through a REST endpoint that is stored in the datastore
+2. Read or GET meaningful data from 3 different REST endpoints
+3. UPDATE at least 1 portion of meaningful data through the appropriate endpoint
+4. DELETE some resource via the proper endpoint

 #### Front-End Netlify Link: https://serene-einstein-be8031.netlify.app/recipes
 #### Heroku Link for NodeJS Server: https://quinn-node-server.herokuapp.com/recipe